 Russian Scammers and Russian Scams

-Hundreds of Russian scammers according to last name in alphabetical order and detail about the Russian scam.
+Antiscam.org pages contains hundreds of Russian scammers.
+Scammers are according to the last name.
+Scammers are in alphabetical order that include all the details about the Russian scam.
 We publish detail information about the Russian scam and Russian scammer photos used in the scam.
-These pages also include scammers from the Ukraine and other former Soviet countries involved in dating fraud.
-Different photos may be used for the same name or the same set of photos may be used under different names.
-In general Russian scammers are not the people on the photos, but someone else pretend to be the person on the photos.
-Russian scammers are dating criminals defrauding people when vulnerable.
-Russian scammers are exposed on these pages!
+These pages include scammers from the Ukraine and other former Soviet countries involved in dating fraud.
+Different pictures used for the same name.
+The same set of pictures often used for different names.
+Russian scammers are not the people on the pictures.
+It is someone else pretend to be the person on the picture.
+Russian scammers are dating criminals.
+Scammers are defrauding people.
+We expose Russian scammers on these pages!

 Gabdrahmanova Raisa – Yoshkar-Ola, Russia